 When creating a backup using Finder or iTunes, you have the option to encrypt the backup.
 Encrypted backups can save additional information that unencrypted backups can’t, including your passwords, website history, health data, and Wi-Fi settings.

 When you save an encrypted backup, you create a password for that backup, so make sure it’s something you’ll remember.
 If you do forget the password for an encrypted backup, reset the network settings on your iPhone by opening Settings and tapping General -> Transfer Or Reset iPhone -> Reset -> Reset Network Settings.
-This reset reverts your iPhone’s Wi-Fi, Cellular, Bluetooth, and VPN settings to factory defaults.
+This reset reverts your iPhone’s Wi-Fi, Cellular, APN, and VPN settings to factory defaults.

 Once the reset is complete, create a new encrypted backup using Finder or iTunes.